-• Vegetation community Q1 comprises part of the Narrabeen Slopes Forest Community - a significant community in the Hornsby Local Government Area
+Vegetation community Q1 comprises part of the Narrabeen Slopes Forest Community - a significant community in the Hornsby Local Government Area

-• Both of these blocks are in good condition with minor weed infestation.
+Both of these blocks are in good condition with minor weed infestation.

-District 6 - Community Land and Crown Reserves Generic Plan of Management Overall Condition good Management Recurrent Expenditure Tree maintenance Bushfire mitigation Exceptional Expenditure N/A Comments There appears to have been some vegetation removal on Cobah Pt.
-1 and evidence of rubbish dumping along the foreshore.
-There appears to be an encroachment of water tanks and other items on Cobah Pt.
-2. Level of Service Grading Existing Leases N/A none
+- There appears to have been some vegetation removal on Cobah Pt.
+1 and evidence of rubbish dumping along the foreshore. - There appears to be an encroachment of water tanks and other items on Cobah Pt.
+2.